 - Refrigerant Charging and Service Procedures

 If you are having trouble understanding the wiring involved in an HVAC unit, then this book is for you.
 It has been around for years, constantly revised and updated.

 It explains how electricity works in an A/C and heating units very well in simple to understand explanations.

-There is also many pictures that show how electrical is working in a HVAC system.
+There are also many pictures that show how electrical is working in an HVAC system.